Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Additional Experiment Details

 \subsection{Additional Evaluation Details for Vision-Language Scene Reasoning}

 \mypar{Datasets.} We evaluate the performance on two challenging indoor 3D VQA datasets: ScanQA~\citep{scanqa} and SQA3D~\citep{sqa3d}.
 SQA3D features over 33K QA pairs, while ScanQA consists of more than 41K pairs.
-Each entry in these datasets includes a complex 3D indoor scene, a question, and corresponding answers.
+Each entry in these datasets includes a complex 3D indoor scene, a question, and the corresponding answers.
 We use the splits provided by the respective datasets.

-\mypar{Optimization.} We keep the LLM parameters frozen and finetune the shallow visual projection Q-Former module~\cite{blip2} to align features from different encoders to the LLM input space.
-Different from~\cite{3dllm}, we train the Q-Former module from scratch for a fair comparison of all encoders.
-Following the approach of 3D-LLM, we pretrain the module for 10 epochs using 3D-Language dataset~\citep{3dllm} and then finetune it on the training split of the two evaluation datasets for 35 epochs.
-Both stages use the AdamW~\cite{adamw} optimizer with a linear warmup and cosine decay learning rate scheduler.
-While longer training can further improve performance, trends stabilize after 35 training epochs.
+\mypar{Optimization.} We keep the LLM parameters frozen and finetune the shallow visual projection Q-Former module~\cite{blip2} to align the features of different encoders with the LLM input space.
+Unlike 3D-LLM~\cite{3dllm}, we train the Q-Former module from scratch for a fair comparison of all encoders.
+Following the approach of 3D-LLM, we pretrain the module for 10 epochs using the 3D-Language dataset~\citep{3dllm} and then finetune it on the training split of the two evaluation datasets for 35 epochs.
+Both stages use the AdamW~\cite{adamw} optimizer with a linear warm-up and cosine decay learning rate scheduler.
+Although longer training can further improve performance, trends stabilize after 35 training epochs.